Breaking Rust

-Breaking Rust is an AI-generated country music artist project created in 2025 by songwriter Aubierre Rivaldo Taylor.
-The act gained prominence with the release of the Resilient EP in October 2025, featuring singles such as "Walk My Walk" and "Livin' on Borrowed Time".
-"Walk My Walk" topped the Billboard Country Digital Song Sales chart, the first AI-generated country song to do so.
-Breaking Rust has amassed over 35,000 followers on Instagram, where the character is presented with a cowboy persona.
+Breaking Rust is an AI-generated country music project prompted by Aubierre Rivaldo Taylor.
+It gained prominence with the release of the Resilient EP in October 2025, featuring singles such as "Walk My Walk" and "Livin' on Borrowed Time".
+"Walk My Walk" topped the Billboard Country Digital Song Sales chart, the first AI-generated country song to do so, though the significance of this has been questioned.
+Breaking Rust has amassed almost 100k followers on Instagram as of 2026, where the character is presented with a cowboy persona.

-Background and creation
+Description

 Breaking Rust was developed using generative artificial intelligence tools to produce vocals, instrumentation, and lyrics, with no human performers involved.
 The project is credited to Aubierre Rivaldo Taylor, an obscure figure with limited online presence prior to the act's launch.
-Taylor previously created music under the alias Defbeatsai, focusing on explicit, AI-generated country tracks in the style of Wheeler Walker Jr.

-The act's persona is represented through AI-generated imagery, depicting a rugged cowboy in dystopian settings.
+Taylor previously created music under the alias Defbeatsai, focusing on explicit, AI-generated country tracks in the style of Wheeler Walker Jr. The act's persona is represented through AI-generated imagery, depicting a rugged cowboy in dystopian settings.
 No registrations for Breaking Rust or Taylor appear in performing rights organizations BMI and ASCAP.

-Music and discography

 The act's debut release, the Resilient EP, was issued in October 2025 and includes eight tracks available on platforms Spotify and Apple Music.
-Notable singles include: